 Whether you've been asked to submit a curriculum vitae (CV) or resume for graduate school or you're applying for a job, how you present yourself on paper can affect whether your application is accepted or not.

-What's The Difference Between a Resume and a CV?
+What's the Difference Between a CV and a Resume?

 A CV is more comprehensive and can be multiple pages.
 It is generally associated with applications for academic and research positions.
 Your CV can include the same information as a resume, but it should also list your publications, important conference presentations, current research interests and projects, and any research grants or fellowships that you have been awarded.